Hunter Henry Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Season Stats

+- Henry has put up a 241-yard season so far (40.2 yards per game) with three touchdowns, hauling in 22 passes on 28 targets.

-- So far this season, 13.1% of the 213 passes thrown by his team have gone Henry's way.
+- Henry has been the target of 28 of his team's 213 passing attempts this season, or 13.1% of the target share.

-- Henry (three red zone targets) has been the recipient of 12.0% of his team's 25 red zone pass attempts.
+- With three targets in the red zone this season, Henry has been on the receiving end of 12.0% of his team's 25 red zone pass attempts.

-- The Patriots, who rank 22nd in the NFL in points scored, have attempted a pass 61.0% of the time while running the football 39.0% of the time.
+- The Patriots, who rank 22nd in the NFL in points scored, have dropped back to pass 61.0% of the time while running the football 39.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Jets.